Valentine’s Day has unfortunately come to a close. What follows love? Heartbreak.

 What can we say?
 Life has embittered us...or has it?
 You’ll have to wait until the end of this To All The Tools I’ve Loved Before four part blog series to find out.

-See below for part 1 of this blog series.
+See below for part 3 of this blog series.
+Part one (SCA).
 Part two (SAST).
-Part three (IAST).